justi/MultiUIApp/README.md

 MultiUIApp
 ==========

-Simple application showing how to produce app wirking with different UI's
+Simple application showing how to produce app working with different UI's